Gokul-H7/AI_Projects/README.md

 # AI_Projects
-multiple projects related to different topics in Artificial Intelligence
+multiple projects related to different topics in Artificial Intelligence.
+All projects were run on The Google Colab environment making use of the free computing resources when required.